- Position ball against sturdy support. Lie with back on ball

 performed on bench.

-- For greater difficulty, body can be orientated torso is at
+- For greater difficulty, body can be orientated so torso is

 weight or movement can be performed in vertical orientation.